A career in finance starts at Bond

 * Note: for students commencing January 2021 the University has held the 2020 tuition fee amount in recognition of the current circumstances, with 2021 fees effective only from the University’s May 2021 semester.

 Academic entry requirements

-Entry into the Master of Finance requires the completion of an undergraduate degree from a recognised institution, and completion of a subject deemed equivalent to either Fundamentals of Finance or Managerial Finance within the last seven years.
-A personal interview may also be required.
+Entry into the Master of Finance requires the completion of an undergraduate degree from a recognised institution, and completion of a subject deemed equivalent to either Fundamentals of Finance or Managerial Finance with a credit grade within the last seven years.

 Please contact the Office of Future Students for further information.

 English language proficiency requirements

 As tuition is delivered in English, all students will be required to provide documented evidence of the required level of proficiency in the English language.
 Read more detailed information on English Language Proficiency Requirements for university study.

 Subject credits may be awarded for previous studies.
 To apply for credits, you will need to submit academic transcripts including detailed subject outlines/course descriptions for each relevant subject and/or certified copies of testamurs to the Office of Future Students.
 Please refer to how to apply for credit for more information

 How to apply

 The Master of Finance will provide a pathway to a professional career with financial sector employers including: